anbjos/spectral-transformer/README.md

 )
 ```

 Frameworks like [Transformers.jl](https://github.com/chengchingwen/Transformers.jl) provide modular implementations, enabling easy customization of encoder blocks.
-This example demonstrates how to set up a stack of \( N \) attention layers for encoder-based tasks.
+This example demonstrates how to set up a stack of $N$ attention layers for encoder-based tasks.

 ---